DhrumanGupta/berlm.me-old/README.md

 # berlm.me
 A website where I post articles and updates on my portfolio.
-(Not hosted *yet*™)

 ## What it means, and why
 I've always wanted to have, or at least- make a website for myself (an actual good one), where I can post things I like, have a portfolio page, maybe write some articles on things I like, or even tutorials/introductions into technical problems I see in many places (Serialization, Networking, etc.).